lifehackerhansol/nitrohax/README.md

 =========

 By Chishm
+Modified to work on Nintendo 3DS by Apache Thunder, Ahezard, and Shutterbug2000.

 Nitro Hax is a cheat tool for the Nintendo DS.
 It works with original games only.
+This is not intended to boot flashcarts.
+Use NTR Launcher for that.
+This does NOT boot 3DS carts.
+This program is not related to NTR CFW.
+This is designed for DS games only.
+This program does not yet support TWL carts.
+(DSi Enhanced games).
+Even if you manage to boot a TWL cart, it will be running in NTR mode and will not have access to DSi specific hardware.
+DSi Enhanced Games will be supported if and when card reading code is updated to accommodate them.

 The newest release is available to [download](https://www.chishm.com/NitroHax/NitroHax.zip) from the [Nitro Hax web page](https://www.chishm.com/NitroHax/index.html).

-Usage
+Usage (revised for 3DS.
+Do NOT attempt to use this build on a original DS/DS Lite.
+Use Chishm's original build instead)
 =====

-1. Patch NitroHax.nds with a DLDI file if you need to.
-2. Copy the NitroHax.nds file to your media device.
+1. Install NitroHax.cia with your preferred CIA installer.
-3. Place an Action Replay XML file on your media device.
+2. Place an Action Replay XML file (cheats.xml) to a location on your 3DS SD card.
-4. Start NitroHax.nds from your media device
+3. Insert the game you intend to use NitroHax with.
+4. Start NitroHax from 3DS Home Menu.
+If you did not insert a game yet, the program will prompt you to insert one.
   1. One of the following will be loaded automatically if it is found (in order of preference):
     * "cheats.xml" in the current directory
     * "/NitroHax/cheats.xml"
     * "/data/NitroHax/cheats.xml"
     * "/cheats.xml"
   2. If no file is found, browse for and select a file to open.
-5. Remove your media device if you want to.
-6. Remove any card that is in Slot-1
-7. Insert the DS game into Slot-1
-8. Choose the cheats you want to enable.
+5. Choose the cheats you want to enable.
   1. Some cheats are enabled by default and others may be always on.
 This is specified in the XML file.
   2. The keys are:
     * **A**: Open a folder or toggle a cheat enabled
     * **B**: Go up a folder or exit the cheat menu if at the top level
     * **X**: Enable all cheats in current folder
     * **Y**: Disable all cheats in current folder
     * **L**: Move up half a screen
     * **R**: Move down half a screen
     * **Up**: Move up one line
     * **Down**: Move down one line
     * **Start**: Start the game
+	* **Select**: Enable DSi clock speeds. (currently no visible GUI button for this yet)
+6. If you wish to enable TWL clock speeds for your game press select button.
+This option added to help improve performance of some games.
+7. Do NOT eject the game cartridge once cheats have been loaded.
+If you change your mind, you will need to restart Nitrohax.
-9. When you are done, exit the cheat menu.
+8. When you're done, exit the cheat menu by pressing the start button.
-10. The game will then start with cheats running.
+9. The game will then start with cheats running.
+10.The DS/DSi bootsplash played prior to starting the game will indicate what CPU speed was selected for your game.

 Copyright